Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 The device cannot enter CONFMODE due to a current connection, first use DISCONNECT.

 A CONFMODE notification event is generated once the SoftAP process is complete.
 Only after that can the host issue a CONNECT command to establish a connection using the newly entered credentials.
-See the Event handling section.

 .. note:: While in CONFMODE, the CCM module can continue to respond to commands, with the exception of commands that require an active connection such as ‘AT+CONF?
 Version’.
-Where the device in CONFMODE a command that requires an active connection will return an error   'ERR6 NO CONNECTION'.
+Where the device in CONFMODE a command that requires an active connection will return an error: 'ERR6 NO CONNECTION'.
 Likewise, if you try to use a CONNECT command while in CONFMODE you will get a response stating: 'ERR14 UNABLE TO CONNECT'.

 .. note:: use the RESET command at any time to shut down CONFMODE.